Continual Depth-limited Responses for Computing Counter-strategies in Sequential Games: Experiment Details

 \subsection{Experimental Setup}

-For all experiments, we use Python 3.8 and C++.
-We solved linear programs using gurobi 9.0.3, and experiments were done on Intel i7 1.8GHz CPU with 8GB RAM.
-We used Leduc Hold'em for CDBR experiments with the torch library for the neural network experiment.
-For CDRNR experiments, we used an imperfect information version of Goofspiel 5.
+For all experiments, we use Python 3.8 and C++17.
+We solved linear programs using Gurobi 9.0.3, and experiments were done on an Intel i7 1.8GHz CPU with 8GB RAM.
+We used Leduc Hold'em, imperfect information Goofspiel 5, and Liar's dice for the smaller detailed experiments.
+We used Goofspiel 6 for the large experiment, and we only ran it against the strategy generated by the CFR with three iterations.
+We used the torch library for the neural network experiment.
 For most of the experiments, we wanted to solve the concepts perfectly with perfect value function, so we used LP and fixed the parts of the game that needed to be fixed.
 For the neural network experiment with CDBR, we used CFR+ to solve the subgame and the neural network as a value function.
+For the value function experiment in CDRNR, we used CFR+ with 1000 iterations to solve the game and CFR+ with 500 iterations as a value function in the subgames.